Caltech-AMBER/obelisk/docs/source/using_obelisk.rst

           - sensor_joint1

-``is_simulated`` marks if we are running on hardware or in simulation. ``impl`` again tells us which language the interface is written in. ``executable`` once again gives the name of the executable with ``main`` in it.
+``is_simulated`` marks if we are running on hardware or in simulation. ``pkg`` and ``executable`` are as before.

-Now we must configure the Components of the node, which in this example is just a subscriber.
+Now, we must configure the Components of the node, which in this example is just a subscriber.
 These Components have all the same options as the non-system Components given above.

-Lastly, since this is a simulation we must provide the simulator with all relevant information.
-Here we are using the Mujoco simulation interface.
-The new settings here are
+Lastly, since this is a simulation, we must provide the simulator with all relevant information.
+Here, we are using the Mujoco simulation interface.
+The new settings here are:

-- ``n_u`` gives the number of control inputs (i.e. the number of scalars)
+- ``n_u`` gives the number of control inputs (i.e., the number of scalars)
 - ``time_step`` (optional) gives the length of a simulation time step.
 If no value is provided, the default value of 0.002 seconds will be used.
 - ``num_steps_per_viz`` (optional) gives the number of steps to use between simulation rendering.
 If no value is provided, the default value of 8 steps will be used.